TheG00dLad/Embedded-Systems/README.md

 The goal of the project is to implement a digital audio effect processor for audio effects commonly used by musicians (e.g. echo).
 The project uses the operation of an ADC and DAC, and runs the audio through an echo effect process.
 The effects either cause a 1 second echo that follows the input, or else repeats a second behind continuously.
-Echos are used commonly as a way to play back audio after a short delay, typically starting from 660ms to around 1500ms as technology developed.
+Echoes are used commonly as a way to play back audio after a short delay, typically starting from 660ms to around 1500ms as technology developed.
 "Brighton Rock" by Queen is a good example of the echo effect.
 Another form of the echo effect is to loop the echo as a backing track, such as a loop pedal would do.
 Both use the same buffer, and can be switched and implemented easily.